ethannicholas/Frost/docs/inlineMethods.md

 Inline methods are defined very similarly to normal class member functions.
 They may be either methods or [functions](functions.html), but they do not have names or annotations.
-Methods are a first-class [type](types.html) in Panda, meaning that you may store methods in variables, return them from methods, create arrays of methods, and otherwise treat them as you would any other Panda value.
+Methods are a first-class [type](types.html) in Frost, meaning that you may store methods in variables, return them from methods, create arrays of methods, and otherwise treat them as you would any other Frost value.

 Methods defined inside of another method may access any visible [defines](defines.html), constants,